USEPA/workshops/lessons/data_in_r.md

 - array

 Plus,

 - factors
 - tables

-Our efforts will focus on vectors, and data frames.
-We will discuss just the basics and will leave it to your curiousity to explore the basics of lists, factors, matrix, arrays, and table data structures.
+Our efforts will focus on vectors, data frames, and a brief introduction to factors.
+We will discuss just the basics and will leave it to your curiousity to explore the basics of list, matrix, array, and table data structures.

 ### Vectors
-A vector is the most common and basic data structure in `R` and is pretty much the workhorse of R.
+A vector is the most common and basic data structure in `R` and is pretty much the workhorse/building block of data in R.

 A vector can be a vector of characters, logical, integers or numeric and all values in the vector must be of the same data type.
 Specifically, these are known as atomic vectors.